ThomasHertweck/seisio/README.md

 The **seisio** module provides methods to read and write seismic data in typical standard formats such as SEG-Y, SEG2 (read-only) or SU and can be easily extended.

 The module was designed with simplicity and usability in mind.
-The code is pure Python and kept deliberately simple to get students participating our Geophysics classes and exercises at university going with Python and seismic data.
+The code is pure Python and kept deliberately simple to get, for instance, students participating our Geophysics classes and exercises at university going with Python and seismic data.
 The code is not meant to offer all functionality most likely required in a commercial processing environment.
 Although best performance, highest throughput and minimizing memory footprint are not at the heart of this module, we have tried to keep these topics in mind and use, for instance, memory-mapped I/O where possible (see section "Performance" below).
 The module has been used successfully to analyze and read SEG-Y data sets of approx. 10 TB in size.

 ## Why another seismic I/O package?